deriveitCreator/deriveit/README.md

 ## Updates

 <b>update 10.21:</b>
-- Fixed to 404 bug for subtopics when topics contains "&".
+- Fixed the 404 bug in the subtopics page when URL contains "&" in the topic part.

 <b>update 10.18 - 10.20:</b>
 - Updated 'sitemap.xml'